organicmaps/organicmaps/docs/MAPS.md

 * `MERGE_INTERVAL`: delay in minutes between attempts to merge a coast line.
 Default is 40.
 * `REGIONS`: a list of `.poly` files for regions to be built.
 One for each line.
+* `DELTA_WITH`: a path to an older map directory, to compare with the freshly generated data in the testing step.
 Can be empty.
 Example: `$(ls ../../data/borders/{UK*,Ireland}.poly)`.

 ### Testing